dalmo1991/superflexPy/doc/elements_list.rst

 defines the shape of the lag function.

 Different lag elements differ solely in the values of the weight array.
-The nature (i.e., number and order) of inputs and outputs depends on the element upstream the lag element.
+The nature (i.e., number and order) of inputs and outputs depend on the element upstream of the lag element.

 .. image:: pics/elements_list/lag.png
    :align: center